antononcube/Multi-language-code-generation-for-computational-workflows-book/README.md

-# "Multi language code generation for computational workflows" book
+# "Multi-language Code Generation for Computational Workflows" book

-This repository has chapters, code, and organizational materials for the (very technical) book "Multi language code generation for computational workflows".
+This repository has chapters, code, and organizational materials for the (very technical) book "Multi-language Code Generation for Computational Workflows".

 ***The book is not finished yet -- it is a work in progress...***